 The Startup Week with Heraeus

-Daniel's Impression: Things Work Differently in a Startup
+Daniel's impression: Things work differently in a startup

 At blink.it, Daniel was part of our recruiting team for a week and participated in the process development and idea management of our applicant procedure.
-He worked closely with our recruiter Johanna and the managing director Konstantin.
+He worked closely with our recruiter Johanna and managing director Konstantin.

 From left to right: Johanna (blink.it), Daniel (Heraeus), Konstantin (blink.it)

-“Things move a bit faster here”
+“Here, things move a bit faster”

 “In a larger company, I can delegate tasks more easily”